Shape of Lace : part one

 There are many ways to form a square or rectangular shawl: working end to end, lengthwise, working in the round to form a square or rectangle, or working from a central point out to to two ends.

-EXAMPLES: The Thistle Stole is knit very simply from end to end, and Norma (new free pattern in Knitty) is a great big lace square, knit from the centre out.
+EXAMPLES: The Thistle Scarf is knit very simply from end to end, and Norma (new free pattern in Knitty) is a great big lace square, knit from the centre out.

 Shawls or lace blankets can be knit in a few different ways to form circles or almost-circle shapes.
 Typically they are knit from the centre out in rounds, with a number of increase points to form a spiralling octagon / pentagon, or with increase rounds at increasing distance from the centre, as in the pi shawl.